berpress/selenium_ui_shop_tests/README.md

 # Shop test
 UI python tests with selenium http://automationpractice.com/

 This is a test project for training.
+PyTest + Selenium + Python

 ### How to start